 Dissertation: The Oligarchic Mind: Wealth and Power in the Political Thought of John Adams (Advisors: Steven B. Smith (chair), Bryan Garsten, Karuna Mantena)

 My research draws on the writings of John Adams to uncover a unique theory of the political power of wealth.
 Today’s students of wealth and politics have understood the power of wealth largely in terms of purchasing power—the power to buy political influence by bankrolling campaigns, purchasing media space, and funding lobbying efforts.
 John Adams, by contrast, traced the political influence of wealth not just to its purchasing power but to its grip on the human mind.
-Though he was no stranger to the purchase of political influence, Adams repeatedly urged his readers to appreciate sentiments like sympathy and admiration for wealth as less tangible but no less potent sources of oligarchic power.
+Though he was no stranger to the purchase of political influence, Adams repeatedly urged his readers to appreciate sentiments like sympathy and admiration for the rich as less tangible but no less potent sources of oligarchic power.
 An article on John Adams’s conception of aristocratic power is forthcoming in Polity.
-My book project, Sympathy for the Rich, is currently under review at Cambridge University Press.
+My book project, Sympathy for the Rich, is currently under review at Princeton University Press.

 Rebecca Nielsen, PhD expected May 2015 (Comparative Politics, Political Economy, Quantitative Methods) Website